 Token conversions

-Four protocol-level share-conversion primitives that move value between USDH and outcome tokens without touching the orderbook.
+Four protocol-level share-conversion primitives that move value between USDC and outcome tokens without touching the orderbook.
 They settle directly against your spot balances at the bundle-equivalence mint price - no spread paid, no slippage, no liquidity required.
 See the Converting tokens concept for the math, and the Token conversions guide for end-to-end code.
 All four methods use the sameuserOutcome action envelope, sign via L1 agent signing, and return a WalletActionResult.
 None of them throw.

 splitOutcome(params)